Pablo Calderón

 Pablo Ezequiel Calderón (born 13 May 1998) is an Argentine professional footballer who plays as a centre-back for Chilean club Ñublense.

 Career

 Calderón, alongside his brother, joined the youth system of Unión Santa Fe from Cooperativista in 2015 following a successful trial.
 They had previously played in the ranks of Charata Juniors.
 Four years later, in 2019, he was released by the club.
 Calderón subsequently headed to Costa Rican football with Liga FPD side Jicaral.
 He made his senior and professional debut on 19 September 2019 in an away win against Cartaginés.
 Fifteen further appearances followed across 2019–20.
 In August 2020, after leaving Jicaral, Calderón rejoined Argentine Primera División outfit Unión Santa Fe; penning a two-year contract.

 For the 2024 season, Calderón signed with Deportivo Madryn.

 In 2025, Calderón moved to Chile and signed with Ñublense.
+On 20 December 2025, Ñublense announced his definitive purchase.

 Personal life

 Calderón is the twin brother of fellow professional footballer Franco Calderón.